2020 Interior Design Trends

 “Buying vintage or antique items not only reuses old items that would go to waste, but also carries on traditions, stories, and adds character to a room.”

 I am seeing a major shift in the all white movement and am seeing wood tones used throughout homes, especially in kitchens!
 In a kitchen, it’s important to be very selective with wood species (I love white oak), and stain color and finish.
 Go for something with minimal yellow/red undertones and opt for a matte finish.
+Wood beams are another great way to add in wood to your home!
 This kitchen by Jennifer Robins is perfection!

 design by Jennifer Robins | architecture by Amy Alper | photo by John Merkl via Elle Decor